sailscastshq/docs.sailscasts.com/docs/slipway/dock.md

 - **Schema Diff** - Compare Waterline models with database schema
 - **One-Click Migrations** - Generate and apply schema changes

-No more switching to pgAdmin or DBeaver.
-Manage your production database from Slipway.
+Dock lets you manage the production database from Slipway.

 ## Requirements